 Floral prints work for warm & cold months.

 For one thing, they are not exclusively the domain of warm months.
 You can very well wear them into autumn and even winter, as was the trend for AW17.
 If you looked around in magazines, on blogs and on the street, flowers were everywhere, printed or embroidered.
 Only thing you need to keep in mind is to adapt the colour palette a little bit to seamlessly transition florals into cold months.
 For example, a rust or mustard coloured pattern on a navy background will look amazing for autumn or winter.
 And if you are daring, then you probably wore your slinky, flowery summer dresses with a big furry coat this winter, for that much needed contrast that accentuates them.

-If you want to magnify your top part, for example, you can wear a silk top with large flowers printed on it, that will create curves through both material and print.
+If you want to magnify your top part, for example, you can wear a silk blouse with large flowers.
+That will create curves through both material and print.
 The eye will rest on each individual flower when taking in the overall look, which can visually increase that area.
-On the other hand, if you want to distract the eye from a thicker part, you can use a small, cluttered flowery print that will give the impression of a more uniform background and will force the eye to glance over that part of your body, instead on focusing on each detail.
+On the other hand, if you want to distract the eye from a thicker part, you can use a small, cluttered flowery print.
+That will give the impression of a more uniform background, and will force the eye to glance over that part of your body- instead of focusing on each detail.

-And this brings me to my next point- the scope of florals doesn’t end at the pretty, girly and ultra-sweet, but also includes more urban pieces.
-Lately, designers have been incorporating more abstract floral prints, that give the clothing more of an edge rather than being overly sweet.
-This is why florals are so awesome, they can seamlessly fit into both categories, that of natural, realistic, classic prints and that of more futuristic, geometrical, architectural ones.
+And this brings me to my next point- the scope of florals doesn’t end at the pretty, girly and ultra-sweet.
+It most definitely also includes more urban pieces.
+Lately, designers have been incorporating abstract floral prints, that give clothing more of an edge- rather than being overly sweet.
+This is why florals are so awesome, they can seamlessly fit into both categories: that of natural, realistic, classic prints and that of more futuristic, geometrical, architectural ones.